-The increases in inquiries, reverse address changes, and number of new revolving accounts near the time of the fraud alert filing, as well as the decline in Risk Score shortly before the placement of the fraud alert, provide convincing evidence that identity theft occurred certainly within a year before the fraud alert was filed, if not exactly in the same quarter in which the alert was filed.
+The increases in inquiries, reverse address changes, and number of new revolving accounts near the time of the fraud alert filing, as well as the decline in Risk Score shortly before the placement of the extended fraud alert, provide convincing evidence that severe identity theft occurred within a reasonable time before the extended fraud alert was filed, if not exactly in the same quarter in which the alert was filed.

-6.2 Persistent Changes in Credit Performance After Identity Theft
+6.2 Persistent Changes in Credit Performance After Severe Identity Theft

-In addition to the previously discussed indicators of identity theft in quarters just before and just after alert filing, panels A, B, and D of Figure 2 allow us to observe differences in the credit outcomes of fraud victims in the medium to long term, up to five years following alert filing.
+In addition to the previously discussed indicators of severe identity theft in quarters just before and at the time of extended alert filing, panels A, B, and D of Figure 2 allow us to observe differences in the credit outcomes of severe identity theft victims in the medium to long term, up to five years following extended alert filing.
 In particular, these panels show the number of credit inquiries, the number of new revolving accounts, and Risk Score for up to 22 quarters after fraud occurrence.
-While panel D of Figure 2 shows that, on average, victimized consumers' Risk Scores are 10 or more points higher even five years after fraud, these consumers do not apply for credit as much as they did before fraud, and they have, on average, 0.2 fewer credit inquiries, the number of new revolving accounts is about 0.12 lower for fraud victims five years out (panel B).
-These results also indicate that the persistent improvement in Risk Score after identity theft may be explained in part by reductions in the number of new revolving accounts after fraud.
-The reductions in both of these credit variables can positively affect Risk Scores.
+While panel D of Figure 2 shows that, on average, victimized consumers' Risk Scores are at least 10 points or higher even five years after severe identity theft, these consumers do not apply for credit as much as they did before the fraud, and they have, on average, 0.2 fewer credit inquiries per quarter in this period (Figure 2, panel A).
+Consistent with this reduced number of inquiries, the number of new revolving accounts is about 0.12 lower for severe identity theft victims five years out (panel B).
+These results also indicate that the persistent improvement in Risk Score after severe identity theft may be explained in part by reductions in the number of inquiries and the number of new revolving accounts after fraud.
+The reductions in both of these indicators of credit demand can positively affect Risk Scores.